MaffooClock/aws-minecraft-proxy/README.md

 Now, I could have made my changes to enable whitelist checking, and then just submit the changes in a pull request, but there were lost of other things in the code that I wanted to tweak.
 Some of it was my pedantic-ness on code style, wording, and even how STDOUT was being presented.
 Along the way, I found some things that were left unfinished or unused, so I kinda just kept going my own way.

-## Notes
+[^1]:

-[^1]: This solution can be used with VPS providers other than AWS, but makes sense only under the following conditions:
+    This solution can be used with VPS providers other than AWS, but makes sense only under the following conditions:
-        a.
-The VPS is billed hourly, and billing stops as long as the VPS is not running
+      - The VPS is billed hourly, and billing stops as long as the VPS is not running
-        b.
-The VPS provider offers an API that can be used to manage your instances, which includes the capability to start and stop your instances
+      - The VPS provider offers an API that can be used to manage your instances, which includes the capability to start and stop your instances

     If you're billed regardless of instance state, or if there's no facility for remotely managing the state of your instances, then having a Proxy has no purpose and offers no benefit.

 [^2]: Other than installing a systemd service, the installer makes no other changes to your system.
 Removing the Proxy is as simple as deleting the directory you cloned and the systemd service file.